seL4/camkes-tool/libsel4camkes/docs/ps_io_ops_t.md

 <https://github.com/seL4/camkes-tool/blob/master/libsel4camkes/src/io.c>

 The CAmkES `ps_io_mapper_t` interface for memory mapped I/O (MMIO) uses a record of all device memory mappings in the component's virtual address space to look up a virtual address for a corresponding physical address.
 CAmkES hardware connector templates generate the MMIO mappings in the CapDL spec.
-They are also expected to register the mappings in the special linker section `_dataport_frames`, describing an MMIO mapping region by its size, physical address and mapping attributes.
+The templates are also expected to register the mappings in the special linker section `_dataport_frames`, describing each MMIO mapping region by its size, physical address and mapping attributes.
 The CAmkES `ps_io_mapper_t` uses this information to return the mapping information to callers.